 Terracotta is a beautiful red clay fired flooring material.
 It has a lovely rustic quality, that feels natural and welcoming, while also being eye-catching in its unique permutations.
 Terracotta is also a porous flooring choice, and it requires regular sealing to keep it free of stains.
 This can make it a problematic choice for many bathrooms.

 The Porosity Of Terracotta Flooring

-Terracotta is a type of ceramic, and all ceramics are highly absorbent in their natural untreated state.
-This is a problem because bathrooms are environments filled with water, as well as numerous staining hazards, all of which can threaten to destroy your flooring installation on a daily basis.
+Terracotta is a type of ceramic, and all ceramics are highly absorbent in their untreated natural state.
+This is a problem because bathrooms are environments filled with water, as well as numerous staining hazards, all of which can threaten to destroy your flooring installation daily.

 There are a few things that can be done to try and combat this.
 The first is a process known as surface burnishing, which fires the clay in such a way that the pores in the finished piece are somewhat smaller.

 This can then be combined with the application of a quality ceramic sealing agent, which will clog the material's pores while creating an invisible layer of protection over it.
 The use of rugs in strategic places near bathtubs and shower stalls can also help to some extent.

 That surface sealant will not last, and over time it will fade in places across the room.
 That will require you to re-apply it regularly.
 In the bathroom, this can be particularly hazardous as any thinning of the veil of the seal can lead to immediate and permanent damage to the floor.

 Glazing is a process where glass is melted over the surface of a porous terra cotta tile, creating an impermeable layer across it which is proof against moisture, stains, molds, and liquid penetration.
 The glaze used can be printed to look like anything you desire, but it does cover the natural appearance of the tile, removing the point in using them to some extent.